 You have the right to hold the person who sexually assaulted you personally responsible for any harm they have caused.
 However, the last thing you need to do is navigate a personal injury lawsuit on your own.
 You need time to focus on your physical, emotional, and psychological recoveries.
 When you hire an attorney to handle your case, you give yourself the time you need to get better.
 Hiring an experienced lawyer will also increase the likelihood of maximizing your recovery.

-Here’s what you can expect when you hire the Miami sexual assault injury lawyers at Lavent Law:
+Here’s what you can expect when you hire the Miami sexual assault injury lawyers at Lavent Law, P.A.:

 - A detailed assessment of your case to determine the best cause of action for your lawsuit

 - A thorough investigation designed to gather evidence to support your case